-To date CerezenTM treatment has been evaluated in a number of studies including a three month, prospective, open-label, three-arm, randomized clinical trial, in North America.
+To date CerezenTM devices has been evaluated in a number of studies including a three month, prospective, open-label, three-arm, randomized clinical trial, in North America.
 More recently we have interim six month results from a 12 month case series evaluation being conducted at the Birmingham Dental Hospital in the UK.

-CerezenTM treatment is a completely reversible treatment with few contra-indications, and has been shown to have a high compliance and satisfaction rate compared to intra-oral appliances.
+CerezenTM devices is a completely reversible treatment with few contra-indications, and has been shown to have a high compliance and satisfaction rate compared to intra-oral appliances.
 All studies completed to date have shown significant improvement in pain scores.
 Anxiety and depression scores, measured by HAD anxiety and depression questionnaires, also improved.

-Note: the indication for CerezenTM device use in European territories is different to the US approved use.
+Note: the indication for CerezenTM devices use in European territories is different to the US approved use.
 The approved indication in the US is as an “aid in reducing temporomandibular disorder (TMJD) pain”.
 The approved indication in Europe is for the “treatment of pain and associated symptoms of TMJD”.

 3 Month Study

 152 subjects were enrolled in the study and randomized into three study arms as follows: CerezenTM devices, n=60; 52 completed study bite splint, n=64; 56 completed study exercise, n=28; 22 completed study

 - The three treatment groups were treated with CerezenTM devices, stabilization splints or jaw exercise regimens

 - Patients in the CerezenTM devices cohort wore the devices for an average of 18-21 hours per day during the clinical study

 - All of the subjects in the CerezenTM devices study arm indicated excellent (71%) or good (29%) overall satisfaction with the devices